infiniteoverflow/Tennis-Ball-Classifier/README.md

 - Add the images u want in the Images Directory

+- Set the path to the new image in the classifier file

 - Run the classifier python file
 ```bash
 $ python classifier.py